Xv-yn/University/AMED3003/week1.md

 4. Next-Generation Sequencing (NGS)
    - Reads entire genomes or gene panels.
    - Can identify mutations, variants, or gene expression patterns.

+## Flow Cytometry

+- Cells labelled with fluorescent markers-
+- Cell surface protein- bound to antibody conjugated to fluorophore
+- Fluorescence detected by lasers and excitation of the fluorophore
+- Used to detect proteins (which/how much)
+- E.g blood cancer’ phenotyping different immune cells / immunological diagnostics

+1. Label the cells with fluorescent dyes or antibodies
+2. Inject the sample into the flow cytometer
+3. Laser hits each cell
+4. Detectors measure light signals
+5. Computer converts light into data